Rafsan0Z/MKS22X-Things/README.md

  <br>Rafsan: fixed mistakes and added aliens (which were later deleted).
 Added Collideables and made proper changes in the setup.
 Fixed merge problems and bugs.
 Added 1 subclass of Ball</br>
  Ball: Rafsan and Theodore

  Sharon: I worked on the display method for Rock and made simple and complex shapes.
-And then I modified the constructor and   display method to randomly pick which of the three to show for a certain rock.
+Then I modified the constructor and   display method to randomly pick which of the three to show for a certain rock.
+Added one style of movement.

  Rock: Jackson and Sharon